IRSND - english

 irmp_data_p->flags specifies the number of repetitions, e.g.

-Please consider: You should always make sure that irmp_data_p->flags has a defined value before you call irsnd_send_data()!
+Important: Make sure that irmp_data_p->flags has a defined value before calling irsnd_send_data()!

 Example: